 This is a tough post to write, but one that I think is really important for all mums out there.
 Some women love every second of pregnancy, but others absolutely hate being pregnant.
 I would know – I was one of them.
-If you feel guilty for not enjoying pregnancy like you expected you would, this post is for you.
+If you feel guilty for not being pregnant and miserable, this post is for you.

 Why I hated being pregnant